 The world of addiction treatment can seem confusing because there are so many kinds of rehab within which you have numerous options.
 But that’s a good thing because once you sort through what’s out there, you can find the best rehab option for you and your specific needs and goals.
 If you think residential rehab is right for you, you are probably wondering what to expect in an inpatient treatment program.

-Mile High Recovery can help.
+Mile High Recovery Center can help.
 We can guide you through the differences between outpatient, intensive outpatient, partial hospitalization, and inpatient treatment.
 We can answer questions about how inpatient rehab works, how long it takes, what it costs, and how to get started.
-If you are interested in an inpatient treatment program in Colorado, reach out today to Mile High Recovery.
+If you are interested in an inpatient treatment program in Colorado, reach out today to Mile High Recovery Center.
 Our professional staff can help.
 Call 303-268-2144 or use our online form.

 What Are Inpatient Treatment Programs?

 An inpatient drug and alcohol program provides residential treatment that can last up to 90 days, though the average length of stay is 30.
 How long you stay in rehab depends on your history.
 For example:

 - Whether you have a co-occurring mental health condition

 - If you have a polysubstance use disorder – in other words, are addicted to more than one thing

 While in residential treatment, you will receive evidence-based care along with other programming oriented towards wellness, balance, and recovery.
 Whatever your expectations for inpatient treatment, the reality is that your choice to enter rehab and begin your recovery journey is a meaningful milestone and should be celebrated.

 What to Expect in an Inpatient Treatment Program